shotgunsoftware/python-api/docs/cookbook/attachments.rst

 Working With Local File Types
 *****************************

-We added support for linking to local files in the UI in ShotGrid Server v2.1.
+We added support for linking to local files in the UI in Flow Production Tracking Server v2.1.
 This doc covers how to work with these local file links using the API.

 Requirements
 ============

 - Python API v3.0.3+
-- ShotGrid Server v2.1.10+
+- Flow Production Tracking Server v2.1.10+

 Structure of Local File Values
 ==============================